handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 Handsontable doesn't require a mouse to navigate across the grid's elements.
 This is an important feature for those users with temporary or permanent motor impairments for whom following the mouse cursor is difficult.
 Keyboard navigation is also a great way to improve productivity, which is why many users choose the keyboard over the mouse regardless of their accessibility needs.

 Our experience with hundreds of implementations shows that Handsontable tends to be used either as a **spreadsheet application** or a **data grid component**.
-While at first the difference may seem subtle, it significantly impacts user expectations regarding navigation.
+While at first the difference seems subtle, it significantly impacts user expectations regarding navigation.

 In a typical spreadsheet application (think of Microsoft Excel or Google Sheets), you can't move the focus onto headers.
 This makes it difficult to sort or filter data without knowing complex [keyboard shortcuts](@/guides/navigation/keyboard-shortcuts.md).
 Additionally, opening a [column menu](@/guides/columns/column-menu.md) is not trivial.
 Handsontable offers flexibility in this regard, allowing users to switch between data grid and spreadsheet "modes".
 To do that switch, you can use a combination of two options: [`navigableHeaders`](@/api/options.md#navigableheaders) to enable or disable moving focus onto headers, and [`tabNavigation`](@/api/options.md#tabnavigation) to decide if the <kbd>**Tab**</kbd> key can be used to navigate across cells and headers.